 Good to have some high altitude trekking experiences.
 You will be trekking at above 3500m in undulating mountain terrain with a personal backpack load of 5-6kg for more than 10 days.
 The villages in Langtang region are further apart as compared to the Annapurna or Everest regions.
 The daily ascend and gain in elevation is thus much faster and higher.

 Equipment and Gear

-You'll need thermal base layers, a fleece jacket and a water/wind proof outer shell jacket for the trek.
-When at the teahouse, after sundown, and as you ascend higher, a down jacket will be required.
-A good down sleeping bag is also needed.
+You will need thermal base layers, a fleece jacket and an outer shell jacket.
+When at the teahouse and after sundown, a down jacket will help keep you warm.
+A down sleeping bag is also needed and provided.

 |Day||Itinerary||Meals||Altitude At Rest Point|

 |Day 2||Half day city tour.
 Trek briefing & preparation.
 Welcome dinner.||B/-/D||1330m|

 |Day 3||Drive to Syabru Besi (7-8 hours)||B/L/D||1400m|

 Lama Hotel (2380m)